kartral21/atfrobotdocker/README.md

-# ATF POC - Containerize Robot with docker and run on kubernetes cluster
+# ATF proof of concept - containerize robot with docker and run on kubernetes cluster

 ## Prerequisites
 You must install and configure the following tools before moving forward